davidkimai/specoracle/README.md

 1. Generate a baseline implementation from a functional prompt.
-2. Generate an oracle implementation from the same prompt plus an informal structural spec: Zen by default, or a task-local `custom_spec_override`.
+2. Generate an oracle implementation from the same prompt plus an informal structural spec: Zen of Python by default, or a task-local `custom_spec_override`.
 3. Verify functional correctness with programmatic `pytest`.
 4. Measure structural degradation with `radon` and standard-library `ast`.
 5. Optionally ask an LLM judge to score adherence to the informal oracle.